angelolab/TNBC_python_scripts/README.md

 `3_create_image_masks.py`: This file creates masks for each image based on supplied criteria.
 It identifies background based on the gold channel and tumor compartments based on ECAD staining patterns.
 It then takes these masks, and assigns each cell each image to the mask that it overlaps most with.

 `5_create_dfs_per_core.py`: This file creates the dfs which will be used for plotting core-level information.
 It transforms the cell table into a series of long-format dfs which can be easily used for data visualization.
-It creates separate dfs for cell population evaluations and functional marker evaluation.
+It creates separate dfs for cell population evaluations, functional marker evaluation, etc.

 `6_create_fov_stats.py`: This file aggregates the various fov features and timepoint features into separate files, and  additionally filters out any unnecessary features based on their correlation within compartments.

-`7_create_evolution_df.py`: This file compares average features across various timepoints and treatments.
+`7_create_evolution_df.py`: This file compares features across various timepoints and treatments.